amsonline/unity-extended-markets-iap/README.md

 4. This patch will **NOT** change the behavior of any parts of your codes.
 It only changes the target intent of your market.

 ## Implementation
-First, implement Unity Purchasing into your project through Unity Services.
+First, implement Unity Purchasing into your project through Unity Services ([How?](https://unity3d.com/learn/tutorials/topics/ads-analytics/integrating-unity-iap-your-game)).

 Then, navigate to `<your-project-folder>/Assets/Plugins/UnityPurchasing/Bin/Android` and replace the `GooglePlay.aar` with the one provided in this repo.

 DONE!